processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 * Extend Global Error catching.
 This means catching errors that the browser is throwing to the console and matching them with friendly messages. `fesErrorMonitor()` does this for a select few kinds of errors but help in supporting more is welcome :)

 * Improve `sketch_reader.js`'s code reading and variable/function name extracting functionality (which extracts names of the function and variables declared by the user in their code).
-For example currently `sketch_reader.js` is not able to extract variable/function names properly if all the code is written in a single line.
+For example,`sketch_reader.js` cannot extract variable/function names properly if all the code is written in a single line.
+We welcome future proposals to identify all these "escape" cases and add unit tests to catch them.

 * `sketch_reader.js` can be extended and new features (for example: Alerting the user when they have declared a variable in the `draw()` function) can be added to it to better aid the user.
 ```JavaScript